jackaudio/new-session-manager/README.md

 user interface.
 In fact, if you install Argodejo in you distribution it will install NSM as dependency and you don't need to do anything yourself with this software package.

-This repository also contains the legacy FLTK interface simply called `new-session-manager`, symlinked to `non-session-manager` for backwards compatibility. (e.g. autostart scripts etc.)
+This repository also contains the legacy FLTK interface simply called `nsm-legacy-gui`, symlinked to `non-session-manager` for backwards compatibility. (e.g. autostart scripts etc.)

 ## Supported Clients